-The LSP is prepared to satisfy Clause 3.13.2 of LPS1.
+This LSP has therefore been prepared to satisfy Clause 3.13.2 of LPS1.

-Refer Figure 5 - Scheme Zoning.
+Refer Figure 5 - Local Planning Scheme No. 1 Zoning.

-1.3.2 Regional and Sub-Regional Structure Plan

-1.3.2.1 Geraldton Region Plan
+1.3.2 REGIONAL AND SUB-REGIONAL STRUCTURE PLAN

+1.3.2.1 GERALDTON REGION PLAN

-The Geraldton Region Plan 1999 encompasses portions of the City, the Shire of Irwin, Shire of Chapman Valley, Shire of Northampton and Shire of Mullewa, and was adopted by the WAPC in June 1999 to provide a framework for the future management, protection and co-ordination of regional planning.
+The Geraldton Region Plan (1999) encompasses portions of the City of Greater Geraldton, the Shire of Irwin, Shire of Chapman Valley, Shire of Northampton and Shire of Mullewa, and was adopted by the WAPC in June 1999 to provide a framework for the future management, protection and coordination of regional planning.

-The Geraldton Region Plan identifies planning objectives and actions required to facilitate the achievement of these objectives.
+The Geraldton Region Plan identifies the planning objectives and actions required to facilitate the achievement of these objectives.
 It aims to promote planning for a range of housing and encourages the protection and enhancement of the unique character of the region's towns.
-At the time of issue, the Geraldton Region Plan noted that there is an adequate supply of land available to meet the anticipated demand for housing, community purposes and other land uses.
+At the time of issue, the Geraldton Region Plan noted there is an adequate supply of land available to meet the anticipated demand for housing, community purposes and other land uses.

-The Geraldton Region Plan incorporates the Greater Geraldton Structure Plan and identifies the general Rudds Gully locality as Future Urban.
-The adoption of this SP will fulfil these objectives.
+The Geraldton Region Plan incorporates the Greater Geraldton Structure Plan and identifies the general Rudds Gully locality as 'Future Urban'.
+The adoption of this LSP will fulfil these objectives.

-1.3.2.2 Greater Geraldton Structure Plan
+1.3.2.2 GREATER GERALDTON STRUCTURE PLAN

-The Greater Geraldton Structure Plan 2011 (GGSP) is the focus of the commercial and administrative activity for the Mid West region and provides a framework for coordinated management and growth of the Geraldton regional centre.
+The Greater Geraldton Structure Plan (2011) (GGSP) is the focus of the commercial and administrative activity for the Mid West region and provides a framework for the coordinated management and growth of the Geraldton regional centre.
 The objectives of this Plan are to identify:

-The extent and location of urban land;

-- The extent and location of regional open space; - Future transport networks and infrastructure; - Future infrastructure and service corridors; and - Location of regional activity centres including employment areas, industrial areas, and regional community facilities.
+- ▲ The extent and location of urban land; - The extent and location of regional open space; - ✓ Future transport networks and infrastructure; - ✓ Future infrastructure and service corridors; and - ▲ Location of regional activity centres including employment areas, industrial areas, and regional community facilities.

-The GGSP proposed to consolidate a number of land use categories, predominantly urban and special residential, from the previous 1999 Structure Plan.
+The GGSP proposes to consolidate a number of land use categories, predominantly urban and special residential, from the previous 1999 Structure Plan.
 The urban category includes some recreational land uses, community purpose and some commercial, to cater for the rising housing demand in Greater Geraldton in the immediate-term.